OpenGammaProject/Open-Gamma-Detector/README.md

 Here are some of the most important key facts:

 * Compact design: Total size 120 x 50 mm.
-70 x 50 mm area for electronics and additional 50 x 50 mm to mount the scintillator.
+70 x 50 mm area for electronics and additional 50 x 50 mm to mount a scintillator.
 * All-in-one detector: No external parts (e.g. sound card) required to record gamma spectra.
-* Easily programmable using the standard Arduino IDE or ready-to-use firmware files.
+* Easily programmable using the standard Arduino IDE or drag-and-drop firmware files.
 * Low-voltage device: No HV needed for a photomultiplier tube.
-* SiPM voltage range from 28 V to 33 V.
+* Can use SiPMs in the voltage range of 28 V to 33 V.
-* OLED support out of the box.
+* Simple OLED support out of the box.
 * Low power consumption: ~15 mA @ 5V in standard operation.
 * Adjustable preamp gain for the SiPM pulses (affects energy range & resolution).
 * Customizable energy range with 4096 ADC channels.